yeonseo/yeonseo.github.com/README.md

     - files under `_posts`
     - folder `docs`

 2. If you use the `--no-gh` option, the directory `.github` will be deleted.
-Otherwise, setup the GitHub Action workflow by removing extension `.hook` of `.github/workflows/pages-deploy.yml.hook`, and then remove the other files and directories in folder `.github`.
+Otherwise, setup the GitHub Action workflow by removing the extension `.hook` of `.github/workflows/pages-deploy.yml.hook`, and then remove the other files and directories in the folder `.github`.

 3. Automatically create a commit to save the changes.